-- All water fixtures and fittings listed below must meet the following minimum mandatory Water Efficiency Labelling Standards (WELS, refer Notes 1 and 2):
+- 1. All water fixtures and fittings listed below must meet the following minimum mandatory Water Efficiency Labelling Standards (WELS, refer Notes 1 and 2):

-- a.
-Toilets = 4 Star
+- Toilets = 4 Star

-- b.
-Shower heads = 3 Star
+- Shower heads = 3 Star

 - c.
 Taps (internal only) = 5 Star

-- 2. All homes must, install a rainwater tank, with a minimum capacity of 2kl.
+- 2. All homes are encouraged to install a rainwater tank.

-11.10.
+10.7.
 RECYCLED WATER

-• To reduce the amount of potable water consumed by a dwelling.
+To reduce the amount of potable water consumed by a dwelling.

-- ..
-Connection to Class A recycled water main (commonly known as The Third Pipe) is mandatory. - 2.
+- 1. Connection to Class A recycled water main (commonly known as The Third Pipe) is mandatory. - 2.
 The Third Pipe must be connected to all toilets and front and rear garden irrigation.